Copycat Panera Broccoli Cheddar Soup

 “Super easy and absolutely loved!
 My family asked for seconds.
 Saving this one.”

-“This comforting recipe was turned out amazing — the cozy really stands out.
+“This warming recipe was so flavorful — the hearty really stands out.
 Thanks!”